YaelBenShalom/Recycler-Baxter/README.md

 ### Launchfiles
-**baxter_move.launch** - This launch file launches both recyle node and object detection node.
+**baxter_move.launch** - This launch file launches both recyle node and object_detection node.
 The recyle node runs along with joint_trajectory_server which is required in to plan the trajectory in MoveIt.
-Also, this launch file includes two files(baxter_grippers.launch and trajectory_execution.launch) from baxter_moveit_config which is in the MoveIt!
+Also, this launch file includes two files (`baxter_grippers.launch` and `trajectory_execution.launch`) from baxter_moveit_config which is in the MoveIt!
 Robots package.

-**camera.launch** - The camera launchfile...
+**camera.launch** - This launch file launches The object_detection node (including lauding the parameter server).
+This launch file is for test and debug purposes only, because it does not activate the entire system.
+To activate the entire system, run the `baxter_move.launch` launch file.

 ### Test files